prakhar1989/docker-curriculum/README.md

     }
 ]
 ```
 We've done the same thing as did earlier but this time we gave our ES container a name `es`.
-Now before we and try to run our flask container, let's try to inspect what happens when we launch in a network.
+Now before we try to run our flask container, let's inspect what happens when we launch in a network.

 ```javascript
 $ docker run -it --rm --net foodtrucks prakhar1989/foodtrucks-web bash